コンテンツにスキップ

 Kaiji Moriyama © Sadato Ishizuka

-This is a streaming program where artists dance, sing, act, and captivate the audience on the stage of the Kanagawa Prefectural Music Hall and other buildings (= Momijigaoka Cultural Zone) designed by Kunio Maekawa, a pioneer of Japanese modernist architecture.
-Viewers will be unable to take their eyes off the direction by the elite in each field.
+This is a streaming program in which artists dance, sing, act, and captivate audiences on the stage of the Kanagawa Prefectural Music Hall and other buildings designed by Kunio Maekawa, a pioneer of Japanese modernist architecture (the Koyogaoka Cultural Zone).
+Viewers will be unable to take their eyes off the direction from the finest in each field.

-The Momijigaoka Cultural Zone and other areas will be hosting dance, theater, art, music, and crafts.
-First, let us introduce the unique directors and curators who take charge of each section and create the programs.
+The Koyogaoka Cultural Zone and other areas will broadcast dance, theater, art, music, and crafts.
+First, let's introduce the unique directors and curators who take charge of each section and create the program.

 Kanagawa Prefectural Music Hall from the stage "Momijigaoka Cultural Zone" ©Hata Ryo

-In 2005, he was praised by the New York Times as a "phenomenal dancer" for his work "KATANA," and was invited to the Venice Biennale in 2007.
-In addition to performing works both in Japan and abroad, he is actively involved in a wide range of creative endeavors, including the Japan Committee for UNICEF's "Global Handwashing Dance," making videos while visiting and staying at welfare facilities, and supervising elementary school textbooks.
+Described as a "phenomenal dancer" by the New York Times for his 2005 work "KATANA," he was invited to the Venice Biennale in 2007.
+In addition to performing his work both domestically and internationally, he is also actively involved in a wide range of creative endeavors, including the Japan Committee for UNICEF's "Global Handwashing Dance," video productions during residencies at welfare facilities, and supervision of elementary school textbooks.

-The stream will feature the collaborative work "LIVEBONE" series by Kaiji Moriyama, Kozue Hibino, and Kosuke Kawase, with the theme of "everyone's body is different."
-The series will feature guest artist Koichi Omae, a dancer with a prosthetic leg, and a new video produced at Kanagawa Prefectural Music Hall, a masterpiece by Maekawa Architecture.
-In addition, solo performances by Kaiji Moriyama and Koichi Omae, and "WONDER WATER," a performance that vividly depicts the diverse creatures that coexist in the ocean, will be released sequentially.
+The livestream will feature the collaborative "LIVEBONE" series by Kaiji Moriyama, Kozue Hibino, and Kosuke Kawase, which focuses on the theme of "every individual body is unique."
+The series will also feature a new video featuring guest artist Koichi Omae, a dancer with a prosthetic leg, produced at the Kanagawa Prefectural Music Hall, a masterpiece by Maekawa Architecture.
+The stream will also include solo performances by Kaiji Moriyama and Koichi Omae, as well as "WONDER WATER," a colorful performance depicting the diverse creatures coexisting in the ocean.

 Dance Division Performance Image

-The group explores contemporary social issues from texts from all over the world, from classics to modern plays, novels, and poetry, past and present, and has also organized numerous workshops and creative projects with people who are not theater specialists at schools and cultural facilities, as well as numerous international co-productions with Korea and Southeast Asia.
+explores contemporary social issues from texts from all over the world, from classics to modern plays, novels, and poetry, and has also participated in numerous workshops and creative projects with non-theater specialists at schools and cultural facilities, as well as numerous international co-productions with Korea and Southeast Asia.

 Junnosuke Tada ©Toru Hiraiwa